Acksakal/shift-cli-project/README.md

 - **Full statistics (`-f`)**:
   - For integers/floats: count, min, max, sum, average
   - For text: count, shortest, and longest line length

+---

+> ⚠️ **Note for Git Bash Users on Windows**
+> Keep in mind that Git Bash uses a Unix-like emulated environment,
+> so absolute paths may resolve differently than in regular Windows CMD or PowerShell.
+> The home directory, in particular, does not map directly to `C:\Users\YourName`.